 AutoForm’s software covers various forming technologies such as line/transfer die stamping, progressive die stamping, aluminum stamping, high-strength steel stamping, hot forming, hemming and tube hydroforming.
 Our state-of-the-art products that correspond to these technologies enable you to resolve the issue at hand.

-Using hot forming technology, parts are formed in their soft state at elevated temperatures and then quenched in the tool.
+Hot forming has become increasingly important for the automotive industry in meeting specific requirements for lower overall weight and higher crash safety.
 Parts produced by hot forming are characterized by high strength, complex shapes and reduced springback effects.

 Customer Service+41 43 444 6161